markcoatsworth/readthedocs/docs/man-pages/condor_submit.rst

  input = <pathname>
     HTCondor assumes that its jobs are long-running, and that the user will not wait at the terminal for their completion.
-Because of this, the standard files which normally access the terminal, (``stdin``, ``stdout``, and ``stderr``), must refer to files.
-Thus, the file name specified with **input** should contain any keyboard input the program requires (that is, this file becomes ``stdin``).
+Because of this, the standard files which normally access the terminal, (stdin, stdout, and stderr), must refer to files.
+Thus, the file name specified with **input** should contain any keyboard input the program requires (that is, this file becomes stdin).
 A path is given with respect to the file system of the machine on which the job is submitted.
 The file is transferred before execution to the remote scratch directory of the machine where the job is executed.
-    If not specified, the default value of ``/dev/null`` is used for submission to a Unix machine.
+If not specified, the default value of /dev/null is used for submission to a Unix machine.
 If not specified, input is ignored for submission to a Windows machine.
 For grid universe jobs, **input** may be a URL that the Globus tool *globus\_url\_copy* understands.

     Note that this command does not refer to the command-line arguments of the program.
 The command-line arguments are specified by the